richmarisa/forc/source/docs/book-of-order.md

 #### A.    PROLOGUE:

 1. God is to be worshipped (Doxology).
 The confessional response concerning the chief end of man is doxological.
-The chief end of man is to glorify God and to enjoy Him forever.� The worship of the Triune God (Father, Son and Holy Spirit) represents man's highest aim and greatest gain.
+The chief end of man is to glorify God and to enjoy Him forever.
+The worship of the Triune God (Father, Son and Holy Spirit) represents man's highest aim and greatest gain.
 The FORC sets forth the following to that end. - Psalm 29:1-2; Matthew 4:10; John 4:23-24

 2. God is to be known, believed, and obeyed (Doctrine) and therefore: - Micah 6:8; John 3:13-18; 17:3